apache/spark/docs/sql-distributed-sql-engine-spark-sql-cli.md

 When invoked without the `-i`, the Spark SQL CLI will attempt to load `$HIVE_HOME/bin/.hiverc` and `$HOME/.hiverc` as initialization files.

+## Path interpretation

+Spark SQL CLI support run SQL from initialization script file(`-i`) or normal SQL file(`-f`), If path is not absolute, the path will be handled as local file.
+For example: `/path/to/spark-sql-cli.sql` equals to `file:///path/to/spark-sql-cli.sql`.

 ## Supported comment types

 <table class="table">